culanomeara/pp5-peaknutrition/README.md

 ------------ | ------------ | ------------ |
 Navigate to https://peak-nutrition.herokuapp.com/ logged in as superuser | On Articles page or article details page, Delete Button can be clicked on.| Works as expected |

-34. Ensure only logged-in users can add,edit delete products and articles
+34. Ensure only logged-in users can add, edit, delete products and articles

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |
 Navigate to https://peak-nutrition.herokuapp.com/ not logged in | Shop Admin nav item is no longer available.
 Edit, delete buttons are not visible.
 If you try to access url directly(e.g. https://peak-nutrition.herokuapp.com/accounts/login/?next=/articles/add/), it redirects to sign in page | Works as expected |

-36. As a shop owner, I want the user to come to a custom 404 error page tha explains in simple language what has gone wrong if they enter a URL that they don't have permission to access
+36. As a shop owner, I want the user to come to a custom 404 error page that explains in simple language what has gone wrong if they enter a URL that they don't have permission to access

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |